 Almost 2 million workers join the labour force every year in Bangladesh settling mostly in the informal sector given their lack of relevant skills.
 However, the informal sector workers and employers, where about 80% of the jobs are created, lacks adherence to legal and regulatory frameworks, and is largely unaware of decent work practices.
 As a result, workers in informal sector enterprises are subject to hazardous working conditions and exploitation.
 Although lack of awareness on such issues are marginally addressed in recent years after major accidents, particularly in the Ready Made Garment sector, the practice is limited mainly to the formal sectors.

-Under such circumstances, the B-SkillFUL project aims to facilitate training and job placement of young men and women in both formal and informal enterprises where decent work agenda is addressed.
-The project also covers the basics of entrepreneurship in training programmes and facilitates links with financial institutes for graduates who want to become self-employed.
+Under such circumstances, the B-SkillFUL project aims to facilitate training and job placement of young men and women in both formal and informal enterprises where elements of decent work agenda is ensured.

 Swiss Foundation for Technical Cooperation